SahBabii: Career

 Saaheem began recording music under the name 'SahBabii' shortly after arriving in Atlanta.
 His older brother, T3, helped produce his songs, and SahBabii released two early mixtapes: Pimpin Ain't Eazy (2012) and Glocks & Thots (2013).
+Alongside music production, SahBabii would also begin posting videogame gameplay of Grand Theft Auto Online to two of his YouTube Channels, one titled "Noᴙmal" and the other titled "Normalty."

 After a nearly three-year hiatus and whilst working at Dick's Sporting Goods, SahBabii released a follow-up mixtape, S.A.N.D.A.S., in 2016.
 S.A.N.D.A.S. was recorded on the music software program, Cubase, using a broken microphone in T3's bedroom.
-The mixtape featured the single, "Pull Up Wit Ah Stick" featuring rapper Loso Loaded, which went viral on Instagram after SahBabii posted a 15-second clip of the song before its release.
+The mixtape featured the single, "Pull Up wit ah Stick" featuring rapper Loso Loaded, which went viral on Instagram after SahBabii posted a 15-second clip of the song before its release.

 Soon after, the song made headlines and garnered millions of plays on SoundCloud.
 The music video for the song was released in February 2017 and is currently sitting at over 70 million views on the WorldStarHipHop YouTube channel.
 In March 2017, SahBabii reportedly signed a $2 million record deal with Warner Bros.
 Records.
 His family also founded the production company, Casting Bait Music Group, and SahBabii's father, Delval, became his manager.

-"Pull Up Wit Ah Stick" was later remixed by Young Thug, T-Pain, Fetty Wap and Wiz Khalifa.
+"Pull Up wit ah Stick" was later remixed by Young Thug, T-Pain, Fetty Wap, and Wiz Khalifa.
 The song was later remixed by Lil Wayne which was released on the Dedication 6 mixtape.
 Drake also expressed interest in adding a verse of his own to the official remix of the song.
-SahBabii was flown to London, UK by Young Thug where he met also Drake.
+SahBabii was flown to London, UK by Young Thug where he also met Drake.

 In May 2017, it was announced that SahBabii would be remastering and re-releasing S.A.N.D.A.S. with new tracks on the Warner Bros. label.
-S.A.N.D.A.S was mainly remastered by audio engineer Alex Tumay and partially by T3, with Tumay remastering tracks 2, 3, 6, 8, 10, 11, and 12, and T3 remastering tracks 4, 5, 7, and 9.
+S.A.N.D.A.S. was mainly remastered by audio engineer Alex Tumay and partially by T3, with Tumay remastering tracks 2, 3, 6, 8, 10, 11, and 12, and T3 remastering tracks 4, 5, 7, and 9.
 It was also announced that producer Mona Scott-Young was interested in shooting a reality television show centered on SahBabii and his family.

 Shortly after the end of the S.A.N.D.A.S. press run, SahBabii's professional relationship with Warner Bros.
 Records came to an end.

 His breakthrough full-length project, Squidtastic was released in 2018.
 This was followed up by the EP 3P, in 2019.